mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I created TinyPilot specifically for the task of building custom PCs and servers.
 It was great in this instance because I could monitor video output, boot to BIOS, and mount the TrueNAS system entirely from the TinyPilot browser window.

-## CPU

-## The build
+## Build issues

 ### My first PSU was dead

 I got everything hooked up, and nothing.
 I've built several computers, and this is one of the worst feelings.
-You just have no feedback, and you're potentially going to .
+You just have no feedback, and you have to go on a long hunt to find the defective part or the bad connection.

 I disconnected everything except for the PSU's cables to the motherboard and the power button.
 Still, no luck.
 I tried removing the RAM.
 Same thing.
 I tried re-seating the CPU.
 Same thing.

 Finally, I took apart my 2017 homelab VM server and connected its PSU to the NAS motherboard.
 It powered on!
 So, I successfully identified the problem as a defective PSU.
-I ordered a replacement of the same model, and it powered on, but there was no video output.
+I ordered a replacement of the same model, and it powered on

+Success!
+But there was no video output.
 This led me to the next issue...

 ### The CPU BIOS incompatibility fiasco